intellij-rust/intellij-rust/CONTRIBUTING.md

 Please, consider our [code-style](STYLE.md) prior to submitting the pull request.
 We love PRs, but much more than just PRs we love PRs that are 'on style'.

 For the Java sources we're stuck to the Google's [one](https://google.github.io/styleguide/javaguide.html).

-## PR style

-It's much easier to review small, focused pull requests.
-So if you can split your changes into several chunks then please do it.

 # Testing